RocketMod/Rocket.Documentation/content/development-guide/getting-started/making-your-first-plugin.md

 In this guide we will cover:

-1. Setting up Visual Studio
+1. Setting up Visual Studio.
-2. Creating a basic plugin
+2. Creating a basic plugin.

 ## Setting up Visual Studio
+Firstly download and install Visual Studio Community Edition.
+On the installer, you should select all .NET Core packages.

 ### Creating the Project
-To get started with our plugin first create a new project in Visual Studio you will be greeted with a window which should look like the one below.
+After installing and starting Visual Studio, create a new project.
+You will be greeted with a window which should look like the one below.

 ![alt-text](https://i.imgur.com/QyYj0Ny.png)

-Make sure that the .NET framework 3.5 is selected (This could change in the future).
+Make sure that **Class Library (.NET Standard)** is selected.
 Give your plugin a name, in this case we'll be making a Welcome Messager.
-And select a save location for it.
+Finally select a save location for it and click "OK".

-### Selecting NuGet Packages
+### Installing NuGet Packages
-Once your have your project creating go to 'Tools>NuGet Package Manager>Manage NuGet Packages for Solution' a new window will open, In this window go to the Browse tab and search for 'Rocket.API' and 'Rocket.Core' and install them.
-Once the packages are installed we can move onto making the plugin.
+Once you have created project, go to "Tools > NuGet Package Manager > Manage NuGet Packages for Solution".
+In the NuGet window go to the "Browse" tab and search for "Rocket.Core" and install it.
+If you are making a plugin for a specific game (e.g. Unturned), install the package for it as well (e.g. Rocket.Unturned).
+Once the packages are installed we can start making the plugin.

-## Making the Plugin
+## Getting started with the plugin

-Well start by renaming the pre-existing Class1.cs file to Main.cs from the solution explorer and then opening the file.
-Add the following to the top of the file
+We will start by renaming the pre-existing Class1.cs file to MyPluginMain.cs from the solution explorer.
+Add the following `using`s the top of the file:
 ```csharp
 using Rocket.API.DependencyInjection;
 using Rocket.API.Eventing;